 The Littles featured a variation of this in the Very Special Episode "A Little Drunk," but the movie star Kurt Corwin would only be like this because he is an alcoholic.

 Baby Doll teeter-totters between this and Mean Character, Nice Actor in Batman: The Animated Series.
-Unlike most actors, whose excuses were drugs and scandals, she was a very sympathetic character; all she wanted to do was play a serious role but due to her disorder she couldn't, and last of all she wanted her old show back.
+Unlike most actors, whose excuses were drugs and scandals, she was a very sympathetic character.
+She was born with a rare disorder that made her look much younger than she was.
+She starred as a the titular Baby Doll, a five-ish year old character in her 20s.
+Despite being a talented actress, she couldn't move on because no one could look past her looks and later started off the plot to recapture the cast due to it being the only happy time in her life, switching between her adut self and the persona she had.
 However some things she does tend to cause sympathy levels to teeter totter.
 Although one of her co-stars that she kidnapped mentioned she was difficult to work with on the set, always making extreme demands and throwing tantrums if she didn't get her way.